For Teachers & Administrators

 Suggested roles

-• Fair Coordinator (you): Overall lead, communicates with OAS and FairGame, owns the timeline
+• Fair Coordinator (you): Overall lead, communicates with the affiliate fair and FairGame, owns the timeline

-• Judge Coordinator: Recruits and manages judges, sends OAS training materials
+• Judge Coordinator: Recruits and manages judges, sends training materials

 • Student Support Lead: Runs workshop sessions, answers student questions during project development